Micro SaaS: An Attainable Dream for the Regular Folk🔗

 2 - Pros of micro SaaS🔗

-Most of the time, you won't have to spend months or years on your micro SaaS idea before it takes off and you start to make money.
-The return on your modest investment will bear fruit more quickly than a big SaaS project, which will boost your motivation to achieve bigger things.
+Most of the time, you won't have to spend months or years on your micro SaaS idea before it takes off and starts making money for you.
+The return on your modest investment will bear fruit more quickly than a big SaaS project, which will boost your motivation to reach new heights.

 3 - Cons of micro SaaS🔗

-However, the limited size of the customer base also works against these companies by putting a cap on their potential.
-Doing away with this strategy and expanding into different segments naturally means the loss of that personal touch, which makes these companies so special in the eyes of their customers.
+However, the limited size of the customer base also works against micro SaaS companies by putting a cap on their potential.
+Doing away with this strategy and expanding into different segments naturally means the loss of the personal touch that makes these companies so special in the eyes of their customers.

-Weighing the risks and opportunities, taking into account the ROI and the effort it would take to build a micro SaaS and get it up and running, one cannot help but think that it will only get more popular among white collar people in the future.
+After weighing the risks and opportunities, assessing the ROI, and comparing it with the effort needed to get a micro SaaS startup up and running, one cannot help but think that this business model will only get more popular among white-collar people in the future.
 Reevaluating their life choices since the beginning of the global pandemic, these people will find in micro SaaS the purpose they feel they lack in their lives.